Geodan/ALEX/README.md

 At the moment, all of our code is written in Python.
 We plan of releasing the structure of the messages between components, so new appliances can be written in multiple languages.

+## Some words of warning

+This project is very much in alpha state.
+While it is in a working condition at the moment, it is subject to big changes while in development.
+It is also still very buggy and the codebase needs to be restructured down the road.

+## But with this in mind

+We would really appreciate any attention to this project!
+If you have any suggestions, ideas or help you can give, feel free to do so!

 # Installation

 ### Python Requirements